Irvine Welsh

 Irvine Welsh (born 27 September 1958) is a Scottish novelist, short story writer, screenwriter and filmmaker.
-His novels and short stories, which almost always take place in his native Scotland, are known for their gritty depictions of working class life and its intricacies; particularly drug addiction, social alienation, lack of opportunity and boredom, amongst others.
+His novels and short stories, which almost always take place in his native Scotland, are known for their gritty depictions of working-class life and its intricacies; particularly drug addiction, social alienation, lack of opportunity and boredom, amongst others.

-He is best known for his 1993 debut novel Trainspotting, which was adapted into a film of the same name; both were highly acclaimed and are cult classics in their respective mediums.
+Welsh is best known for his 1993 debut novel Trainspotting, which was adapted into a film of the same name; both were highly acclaimed and have become cult classics in their respective mediums.
 The novel was ranked 7th in a 2016 public poll of the best Scottish novels of all time, while its film adaptation was named the best Scottish film of all time in an equivalent 2004 poll.

-In addition to his novels, Welsh has also written plays, screenplays, and directed several short films.
-As of 2025, his written works have sold 6 million copies worldwide.
+In addition to his novels, Welsh has written plays and screenplays, and directed several short films.
+As of 2025, his written works have sold six million copies worldwide.

 Early life

 Irvine Welsh was born in Leith, the port area of Edinburgh.
 He states that he was born in 1958.
 When he was four, his family moved to Muirhouse, in Edinburgh, where they stayed in local housing schemes.
 His mother worked as a waitress.
 His father was a dock worker in Leith until bad health forced him to stop, after which he became a carpet salesman; he died when Welsh was 25.
 Welsh left Ainslie Park High School when he was 16 and then completed a City and Guilds course in electrical engineering.
 He became an apprentice TV repairman until an electric shock persuaded him to move on to a series of other jobs.

-He left Edinburgh for the London punk scene in 1978, where he played guitar and sang in The Pubic Lice and Stairway 13.
+Welsh left Edinburgh for the London punk scene in 1978, where he played guitar then bass in the Pubic Lice.
+When Welsh was in his early twenties, he was addicted to heroin for 18 months while playing in bands moving between Edinburgh and London.
 A series of arrests for petty crimes and finally a suspended sentence for trashing a North London community centre inspired Welsh to correct his ways.
 He worked for Hackney Council in London and studied computing with the support of the Manpower Services Commission.

 Welsh returned to Edinburgh in the late 1980s, where he worked for the city council in the housing department.
 He then studied for an MBA at Heriot-Watt University.